KonstDevelop/Curio_iOS_SDK/README.md

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Client iOS library.
 Applications developed for iOS 6.0+ can easily use Curio mobile analytics with this library.

+#What's New

+CurioSDKDelegate protocol added.
+It includes callback methods for unregister and set custom id requests.

+From this version on storage, battery, and bluetooth info is being sent through session creation method.

 #Quick Startup Guide

 You can drag'n drop Curio project file into your project.
 Additionally you should add the dependencies.